cloudforet-io/api-doc/content/en/secret/v1/Secret.md

 ### get_data

-Updates a specific secret's data.
+Get a specific secret's data.
 This API is for internal system use only.